Amelia has over 25 yrs of experience in the IT, Training and Education, and eLearning industry.

 Adobe made an announcement in 2017 that by 2020, they will no longer support the flash player plug-in.
-Google and Microsoft have announced that they will disable the plug-in by default in their browsers by early 2020.
+Google and Microsoft have announced that they will disable the plug-in by default in their browsers by the end of 2020.

 Flash Will Be Obsolete By the End of 2020